-- Processing is necessary for compliance with a legal obligation to which the data controller is subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party3 - The data subject has given consent to the processing of his or her data for one or more specific purposes.
+The data subject has given consent to the processing of his or her data for one or more specific purposes.
 Agreement must be indicated clearly either by a statement or positive action to the processing.
 Consent requires affirmative action so silence, pre-ticked boxes or inactivity are unlikely to be sufficient.
-If consent is given in a document which deals with other matters, the consent from be kept separate from those other matters
+If consent is given in a document which deals with other matters, the consent must be kept separate from those other matters

 Data subjects must be easily able to withdraw consent to processing at any time and withdrawal must be promptly honoured.
-Consent may need to be refreshed if personal data is intended to be processed for a different and incompatible purpose which was not disclosed when the data subject first consented.
+Consent may need to be refreshed if personal data is intended to be processed for a different and incompatible purpose which was not disclosed when the data subject first gave consent.

-The decision as to which lawful basis applies must be documented, to demonstrate compliance with the data protection principles and include information about both the purposes of the processing and the lawful basis for it in the School's relevant privacy notice(s).
+The decision as to which lawful basis applies must be documented to demonstrate compliance with the data protection principles and include information about both the purposes of the processing and the lawful basis for it in the School's relevant privacy notice(s).